 To learn more about admissions requirements and prerequisites, consult the Undergraduate Catalog.

 All admitted nursing students are required to complete a background check, immunization verification, and drug screening.
+Additionally, students will be required to provide proof of current health insurance.
 Admitted students will be provided with the steps to complete this process.

 Please refer to the catalog for your academic year.
 Visit the online Undergraduate Catalog, select the appropriate catalog year, choose the College of Nursing, and select Admissions Requirements for more information.